amrobbins/Thor/README.md

-## MLDev is a repo to hold the work in progress Machine Learning framework that I am developing.
+## Thor is a work in progress Machine Learning framework that I am developing.

 The goals of this project are:
   1. Create a very high performance AI suite